serokell/blog-posts/typescript-for-haskellers/article.md

 a = 2; // Cannot assign to 'a' because it is a constant.
 ```

-And the second one for properties immutability.
+And the second one is used to make properties immutable.

 ```typescript
 interface A {